Lake County, Illinois: 2010 Census

-2019 United States Census Bureau American Community Survey estimates
+2023 American Community Survey one-year estimates

-According to 2019 US Census Bureau American Community Survey one-year estimates (which is conducted annually for cities over 65,000 via sampling), the population of Lake County, Illinois was 74.2% White (60.3% Non-Hispanic White and 13.9% Hispanic White), 6.8% Black or African American, 8.0% Asian, 0.3% Native American and Alaskan Native, 0.1% Pacific Islander, 7.4% Some Other Race, and 3.3% from two or more races.
-The White population continues to remain the largest racial category as Hispanics in Lake County primarily identify as White (62.1%) with others identifying as Some Other Race (31.7%), Multiracial (3.7%), Black (1.1%), American Indian and Alaskan Native (1.2%), Asian (0.2%), and Hawaiian and Pacific Islander (0.1%).
-By ethnicity, 22.4% of the total population is Hispanic-Latino (of any race) and 77.6% is Non-Hispanic (of any race).
-If treated as a separate category, Hispanics are the largest minority group in Lake County, Illinois.
-Majority of Hispanic/ Latino residents in Lake County, Illinois are of Mexican descent.
-Puerto Ricans, Cubans, Central Americans, and South Americans also reside in Lake County, Illinois.
+According to 2023 US Census Bureau American Community Survey one-year estimates (which is conducted annually for cities over 65,000 via sampling), the population of Lake County, Illinois was 60.2% White (55.6% Non-Hispanic White and 4.6% Hispanic White), 6.1% Black or African American, 8.8% Asian, 0.9% Native American and Alaskan Native, 0.1% Pacific Islander, 10.9% Some Other Race, and 12.9% from two or more races.

+The White population continued to remain the largest racial category and included 18.5% of Hispanics in Lake County who identify as White.
+A plurality of Hispanics identified as Some Other Race (41.2%) with others continuing to identify as Multiracial (34.8%) and smaller amounts identifying as Black (0.6%), American Indian and Alaskan Native (3.8%), Asian (1.2%), and Hawaiian and Pacific Islander (0.0%).
+By ethnicity, 25.1% of the total population was Hispanic-Latino (of any race) and 74.9% is Non-Hispanic (of any race).
+If treated as a separate category, Hispanics are the largest minority group in Lake County, Illinois surpassing the Black population from the 1990 Census onward.
+The majority of Hispanic/ Latino residents in Lake County, Illinois are of Mexican descent (18.0% of the county population in 2021).
+There are also communities of Puerto Rican, Cuban, Central American, and South American ancestry in the county.